AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

       end Child;
    end Child;

-In addition, initializing the super is the only place where a value of an abstract type can be created, as it will be completed by a concrete type.
-For
+In addition, initializing the ``Super`` is the only place where the constructor of an abstract type can be called, as it will be completed by a concrete type.
-example:
+For example:

 .. code-block:: ada